One Outs: Anime

 An anime television series adaptation by Madhouse was announced in August 2008.
 Produced by Nippon TV, D.N.
 Dream Partners, VAP, and Madhouse, the series was directed by Yuzo Sato, with Hideo Takayashiki handling series composition, Takahiro Umehara designing the characters, and Akihiko Matsumoto composing the music.
 Kunihiko Sakurai, Haruhito Takada, and Masaki Hinata served as additional character designers.
-The series ran for twenty-five episodes on Nippon TV from October 8, 2008, to April 1, 2009.
+The series ran for 25 episodes on Nippon TV from October 8, 2008, to April 1, 2009.
 (Note: Nippon TV listed the air dates for the series on Tuesday at 24:59, which is effectively Wednesday at 0:59 a.m.
 JST.)
-The series' opening song is "Bury" by Pay Money to My Pain and the ending song is "Moment" by Tribal Chair.
+The opening song is "Bury", performed by Pay Money to My Pain, and the ending song is "Moment", performed by Tribal Chair.